By 2025 true darkness will have disappeared from our skies.

 Can we light our campus and city better?

-Starry Nights is a week-long series of events designed to raise awareness about light pollution (learn more by clicking on the link!) and the steps we can take to end it in our community.
+Starry Nights is a series of events designed to raise awareness about light pollution (learn more by clicking on the link!) and the steps we can take to end it in our community.
 Light pollution — the overuse and misuse of artificial light at night — wastes money, wastes energy, endangers our physical, mental, and spiritual health, takes a tremendous environmental toll, and erases the stars from our skies.
 Worst of all, we have bought into the idea that more light makes us safe.
 Smarter use of light makes us safe, saves cities/universities/homeowners money, is better for our health and our environment.
 We can have responsible lighting that ensures our safety and security without polluting our nights.
 Please join us in celebrating the night and learning how we can implement solutions right here, right now!
 [MEDIA COVERAGE]

 HELP SUPPORT STARRY NIGHTS!

 If you would like to make a financial contribution to help support STARRY NIGHTS, please do so using this form!

 All events are free and open to the public!